 It was in May 1967 that James Brown executed his bravest and most avant-garde move with the release of his single ‘Cold Sweat’, a monotonous and compelling on-the-one groove that was to change soul music forever.
 Arguably the first funk record, the futuristic ‘Cold Sweat’ and James’s subsequent ‘On-The-One’ canon would inspire scores of future acts from George Clinton’s Funkadelic to Cologne’s Can via New York’s No Wave scene to Miles Davis himself.
 And so, although James Brown commenced his career in the ‘50s as no more than a Little Richard copyist, he was by his career’s conclusion the most sampled dance artist in history: his beats, his grunts, his laughter, his delighted inchoate chatter, even his spoken instructions to the JB’s, everything now considered worthy of sampling.
 James Brown was the living embodiment of funk, a consummate showman so polished and so damned showbiz-professional that it’s easy to forget just how radical much of his music was.
-His Soul Review presentation, his extraordinary dance routines, his emphasis at all times on the Sat’day Night entertainment aspect of his act: all of these elements conspired ultimately to undermine our perception of his true role, a role which should be described, during his career’s height at the very least, as that of a top-class cultural commentator – a metaphysical narrator who dared to create then corral all of these monolithic soul grooves, reducing them to no more than vehicles for his musings and narrations on the current state of Afro-American affairs.
+His Soul Review presentation, his extraordinary dance routines, his emphasis at all times on the Sat’day Night entertainment aspect of his act: all of these elements conspired ultimately to undermine our perception of his true role, a role which should be described, during his career’s height at the very least, as that of a top-class cultural commentator – a metaphysical narrator who dared to create then corral all of these monolithic soul grooves, reducing them to no more than vehicles for his musings and narrations on the current state of African-American affairs.

 [Written by Julian Cope]